Fit as a Mama Bear

 4. Bring it back and repeat

-Perform 5 circles on each side.
+Reps: Perform 5 circles on each side.
 The closer to the wall you are the harder this is.

 Three images of a woman in pink sports bra and tights performing an upper back mobility exercise with text and arros on form.

-How Often Should You Do Thoracic Exercises
+How Often Should You Do Thoracic Exercises?

-Thoracic spine exercises don’t require heavy weights or even equipment.
+Thoracic spine mobility exercises don’t require heavy weights or even equipment.
 They’re low-impact and great for beginners (like this total body mobility drill).

 To improve your thoracic mobility, I’d recommend doing thoracic mobility drills daily.

 Working the exercises below into a circuit can be done in under 5 minutes per day.
-This beginner hip mobility is a great one to start with as well if you have sticky hips.
+This beginner hip mobility is a great one to start with as well, if you have sticky hips.

 How do you improve thoracic mobility?